jhu-information-security-institute/infrastructure/networking/UbuntuServerX86-64/targetVm-README.md

 # Final setup
 * Use `$ ip link show` to query the ethernet mac addresses the VMNet1 virtual network adapters on UbuntuX86-64-target
-* Update `/etc/dhcp/dhcpd.conf` and `/etc/default/isc-dhcp-server` in the dhcpsvr container based on your ethernet mac addresses from above
+* Similar to the step for the infrastructure VM, update `/etc/dhcp/dhcpd.conf` and `/etc/default/isc-dhcp-server` in the dhcpsvr container (on the infrastructure VM) based on your ethernet mac addresses from above
-* Reload and restart isc-server-dhcp in your container
+* Reload and restart isc-server-dhcp in the infrastructure VM's container
 * Shutdown UbuntuServerX86-64-target and take a snapshot

 # Startup